 - Continue breathing this way for as long as needed

-Surviving a marathon trek can take some planning, but with the right long haul flight essentials and a plan for managing jet lag, illness, and anxiety will make all the difference.
+Surviving a marathon trek can take some planning, but the right long haul flight essentials and a plan for managing jet lag, illness, and anxiety will make all the difference.
 We hope this guide will help you have the best trip of your life.
 Happy travels!